 Grease a 9×13 inch pan (I like to line it with a parchment paper sling as well) and preheat the oven to 350°.

 Make your filling: Dice the apples and mix them with the cinnamon and sugar.
 Set aside.

-Mix together your filling ingredients and drop it by spoonful evenly over your cake.
+Take your apple filling and drop it by spoonful evenly over your cake.
 Swirl the filling through the cake batter with a knife.
-Sprinkle the topping mixture over the top of the cake and swirl with a knife once more.
+Drop the topping evenly, by spoonfull over the top of the cake and swirl with a knife once more.

 Bake for 35-45 minutes until a toothpick inserted into the center comes out clean.
 Mix together glaze ingredients until smooth and spread over warm cake.
 Let sit at least 20 minutes before slicing.
 Enjoy!